Ever30/sql-challenge/README.md

 # sql-challenge

   In this challenge, we test some of the functions that we learned during this SQL week.

 # Instructions

 # Data Modeling

-Inspect the CSV files, and then sketch an Entity Relationship Diagram of the tables.
+  I nspect the CSV files, and then sketch an Entity Relationship Diagram of the tables.
 To create the sketch, feel free to use a tool like QuickDBD.

-Data Engineering
+# Data Engineering

   1.- Use the provided information to create a table schema for each of the six CSV files.
 Be sure to do the following:
   Remember to specify the data types, primary keys, foreign keys, and other constraints.
   For the primary keys, verify that the column is unique.
 Otherwise, create a composite keyLinks to an external site., which takes two primary keys to uniquely identify a row.
   Be sure to create the tables in the correct order to handle the foreign keys.

   2.- Import each CSV file into its corresponding SQL table.

 # Data Analysis